earthstar-project/earthstar-graphql/README.md

 ## Running

-Clone the repo, install deps, and run `yarn dev`.
+Clone the repo, create a `workspaces` dir in the root, install deps, and run `yarn dev`.
 This will spin up a local instance of the GraphQL server with a playground that you can access from localhost:4000.

 When the server starts up, it looks for sqlite files in the `workspaces` directory to initialise its own store of workspaces with.
 It will automatically create sqlite files here when you sync new workspaces with pubs